 - Consume plenty of water each day, at least eight to 10 glasses.

-- Avoid eating mucous-producing foods such as dairy, meats, corn, wheat and soy.
+- Avoid excess of mucous-producing foods such as dairy, meats, corn, wheat and soy.

-- Eat a diet full of a variety of healthy foods and supplement with vitamins A, C, E and selenium to increase the antioxidant power of your lungs.
+- Eat a diet full of a variety of healthy foods and supplement with vitamins A, Vitamin C, Vitamin E and Selenium to increase the antioxidant power of your lungs.

 - Regularly exercise and gets your organs working, which promote detoxification.
 This will naturally cleanse the unhealthy layers of toxicity from the organs.